 Cash is Trash, Not King.
-Invest Your Cash To Save For Retirement And Build Wealth.
+How to Invest Your Cash To Build Wealth.

 "Cash is king" is an expression often used in business and investing.
 While this may be the case in business, it is not true when it comes to saving for retirement.
 Even legendary investor and multi-billionaire Warren Buffett agrees that cash is a bad investment.
 Why do people stockpile cash?

 With the stock market crash of 2008 still fresh in many people's minds, there is a tendency to stockpile cash for the ill-conceived notion and illusion of safely saving for retirement.
 In an article published on Bankrate, the millennial generation thinks that stockpiling cash is the best way to save for retirement.
 However, leaving cash in safe investment vehicles only provide meager returns.

 Safe investments: benefits and disadvantages